HybelStudio/game-events-unity-package/README.md

 There are a few helpful components you can use to convert a Game Event into a Unity Event.
 They all have "EventListener" in their name.
 The basic one is the GameEventListener.
 After adding that component to an object you can assign the Game Event you created in the inspector as long as the listener is the same type as the event itsef.
 Then you can use the unity event as normal to invoke functions on your other components.

-To invoke the Game Event you will need to write some code.
+To invoke the Game Event you will need to write some code.\
-Create a new C# Script from the create menu:
+Create a new C# Script from the create menu and make a field with GameEvent type:
 ```csharp
 public class GameEventTest : MonoBehaviour
 {